 4. What About After-Hours Customer Inquiries?
 (2-3 Hours Saved)

-Between 35 and 50 percent of customer inquiries come outside standard business hours.
-I've verified this across my own client base.
-And every one of those unanswered inquiries is a potential lost customer.
+Between 35 and 50 percent of customer inquiries come outside standard business hours according to industry research.
+Every one of those unanswered inquiries is a potential lost customer.

 The data is blunt: responding to a lead within 5 minutes makes you 21 times more likely to qualify that lead compared to waiting 30 minutes.
 After an hour, your chances drop by over 90 percent.
 That HBR study is from 2011, and customer expectations have only gotten more impatient since then.